Bourg-et-Comin, France, 31 October 2012

 How about Disneyland Paris then!?
 We learned that they celebrate Halloween for days, having character-parades and other events to mark the holiday.
 Sima spent some time looking at train schedules, hotel prices, and park fees.
-It would cost us at least 450 Euro.

 We decided against it.
 Sima loves theme parks, and I like them OK, although we both dislike the name-brand character assault on kids that sometimes comes with a visit.
 And hanging out on Disney’s Main Street USA, while in the midst of France, seemed incongruous, even if it would be a sure-fire way to address our Halloween fix.

 In the end, we decided to leave Riems and spend the daylight hours moving further north on the canals, to our stop here at Bourg et Comin, where we’d celebrate a quiet Halloween together.
 As a family.

 I carved a couple of small pumpkins to get us in the mood.

 We arrived at about 3:30, providing plenty of time for Alexander and me to bike into town, while Sima made dinner.
 But then the bike spilled, followed by the fishing expedition.
 Suddenly it was 5:30, and too dark to bike safely on the country roads.
 Town was a mile and a half away.
 I bundled up Alexander, put him on my shoulders, and off we went, on foot.

 We arrived at the town’s main square thirty minutes later.
 It was small and peaceful.
 A local shop beckoned us, and we entered.

 I wanted to buy a candle for the Jack-O’Lantern, and found one in the shop.
 As I moved to the clerk, two little kids entered the shop.